adobe/aem-rum-conversion/README.md

 The three values can be combined, although if `Link` is configured, `Labelled Link` would be redundant.

-In case of `Conversion Element = Labelled Link`, to define the list of links for which we want to track clicks as conversions we use the metadata property:
+In case of `Conversion Element = Labelled Link`, we can define the list of links for which we want to track clicks as conversions using the metadata property:

 * `Conversion Link Labels`:  Comma separated list of link labels that will be tracked as conversions.
 The link label is the inner text of the link.